Arthur Brisbane: Career

 Brisbane was accused of engaging in yellow journalism having published an editorial that called for the assassination of President McKinley.
 Although the article was pulled by Hearst after the first edition, many still blamed Hearst's journalists for provoking Leon Czolgosz to commit the fatal act.

+In 1907, Ambrose Bierce and George Sterling credited Brisbane's editorials with stimulating the nationwide press furor over Sterling's poem "A Wine of Wizardry" when the poem appeared in Hearst's Cosmopolitan magazine.
+Sterling later said, "Brisbane told a friend of mine that one newsstand sold 600 Cosmopolitans the day after his first editorial appeared."

 In 1918, he became editor of the Chicago Herald and Examiner, and in the 1920s became editor of Hearst's first tabloid, the New York Mirror.
 He remained part of the Hearst media empire until his death in 1936.
 His daughter Sarah married one of his Daily Mirror employees, Tex McCrary, who later became a radio-TV personality with second wife Jinx Falkenburg.

-A 1926 Time magazine cover story described his influence like this:
+A 1926 Time magazine cover story described his influence:

 The New York American, the Chicago Herald-Examiner, the San Francisco Examiner and many another newspaper owned by Publisher Hearst, to say nothing of some 200 non-Hearst dailies and 800 country weeklies which buy syndicated Brisbane, all publish what Mr. Brisbane has said.
-His column is headed, with simple finality, "Today," a column that vies with the weather and market reports for the size of its audience, probably beating both.
+His column is headed, with simple finality, "Today", a column that vies with the weather and market reports for the size of its audience, probably beating both.
 It is said to be read by a third of the total U. S. population.
 Obviously this is an exaggeration, but half that many would be some 20 million readers, "Today" and every day.